anaymalpani/FabricWebApp/README.md

 ## TL;DR

-In the project root, execute the following command.
+In the project root, execute the following command in a terminal.

     make generated-artifacts && make initialization && make up